FlexiGroBots-H2020/Data-Space/Readme.md

 - OpenSSL `1.1.1f`

-Respect the hardware-requirements the PC used was a laptop with a medium performance.
-The technical characteristics are below.

 ### Hardware-requirements

+The characteristics of the PC used are:

-- 16 GB RAM memory
+- 16 GB RAM.
-- Intel(R) Core(TM) i5-10310U CPU @ 1.70GHz   2.21 GHz
+- Intel(R) Core(TM) i5-10310U CPU @ 1.70GHz   2.21 GHz.

-- 237 GB ROM memory
+- 237 GB ROM memory.

 ## Architecture

-The [repo](https://github.com/International-Data-Spaces-Association/IDS-testbed) proposes to deploy an architecture as shown below.
-This data-space is formed for two *internal connectors*, a *broker set* and *omejdn set*.
+The original [repository](https://github.com/International-Data-Spaces-Association/IDS-testbed) proposes to deploy an architecture as shown below.
+This DataSpace is formed for two *internal connectors*, a *broker set* and *omejdn set*.

 ![figura](./pictures/Testbed_1.0.png)